Rahmatullah Mir Qasmi: Biography

 Rahmatullah Mir Qasmi was born on 22 July 1957.
 He graduated from the Darul Uloom Deoband in 1978.
 He is an authorized disciple of Mahmood Hasan Gangohi in Tasawwuf.
 He established Darul Uloom Raheemiyyah, one of the largest Islamic madrasa in Bandipore, Kashmir in 1979.
 The seminary follows the methodology of Darul Uloom Deoband.
 He is a founding member of All India Muslim Personal Law Board and a senior member of the managing committee of Darul Uloom Deoband.
 He is also a member of the working committee of Jamiat Ulama-e-Hind.

+Views

 In 2018, disagreeing with the J&K State Board of Madrasa Education Act, Qasmi said that, "We know how government interference deteriorated those religious institutions which are affiliated with Waqf."
 He also said that giving authorization to the boards to take control of accounts in these Madrasas will lead to malpractice in utilization of funds donated by people towards these institutions.